Skip to Main Content

 Where Industrial Berkshires History Meets the Museum District

 The Berkshires has long run two parallel hospitality stories.
-One belongs to the grand estate resorts — properties like Canyon Ranch Lenox and Miraval Berkshires Resort & Spa, which occupy converted gilded-age mansions and pitch themselves on wellness programming and acreage.
+One belongs to the grand estate resorts, properties like Canyon Ranch Lenox and Miraval Berkshires Resort & Spa, which occupy converted gilded-age mansions and pitch themselves on wellness programming and acreage.
 The other story is smaller, more architectural, and considerably less told: the adaptive reuse of industrial and vernacular buildings that formed the economic spine of western Massachusetts before the mills closed.
-The Porches Inn at 231 River Street, North Adams, belongs to this second tradition.
-The property is a row of Victorian-era workers' cottages, built to house employees of the Sprague Electric Company, whose factory complex directly across the street was later transformed into MASS MoCA — the Massachusetts Museum of Contemporary Art.
+The Porches Inn is a 47-room hotel at 231 River Street in North Adams, Massachusetts, in the Berkshires, with a 4.5 Google rating.
+The property is a row of Victorian-era workers' cottages, built to house employees of the Sprague Electric Company, whose factory complex directly across the street was later transformed into MASS MoCA, the Massachusetts Museum of Contemporary Art.

 That adjacency is not incidental.
 It is the entire editorial logic of the property.
 The cottages and the museum share a physical address, a heritage, and a visitor.
 Guests staying at The Porches Inn are, in the most literal sense, sleeping inside the labor history of the same industrial campus that now hosts Dan Flavin light installations and James Turrell retrospectives.
 In a region where most premium accommodation separates itself from working history through manicured grounds and deliberate distance, this is a genuinely different spatial proposition.